 Army Suitability Evaluation Board (Adverse Information)

 USAF Evaluation Reports Appeal Board (Performance Report Appeals)

 USMC Performance Evaluation Review Board (“PERB”) (USMC FITREP Appeals).

 Military personnel found to have engaged in misconduct or substandard duty performance may receive notification that they must appear before a board to determine whether they will be retained in the military.
 For most military members, the process is extremely stressful, especially where long careers and retirements are at stake.
-These boards offer a good opportunity to develop and present your best and strongest defense against the allegations.
+These boards are an opportunity to develop and present your best and strongest defense against the allegations and for retention.
 Mr. Toney has successfully defended clients against misconduct and substandard duty performance allegations through careful analysis and investigation, witness identification and development, and detailed preparation for the hearing.
-He typically involves the service member’s detailed military counsel to assist with navigating the administrative issues that arise and to provide feedback on the personalities and attitudes of the board members involved.
+He typically involves the service member’s detailed military counsel to assist with navigating the administrative issues that may arise.

 If you are facing an involuntary separation board, you have the right to detailed military counsel at no charge.
 When discussing your case with detailed military counsel, or with civilian counsel, it is crucially important that your lawyer have the time necessary to fully investigate, develop, and present your defense.
 If at any time you doubt your detailed counsel’s ability to fully and forcefully advocate on your behalf, you should contact Mr. Toney.

 Mr. Toney is admitted to practice law in the State of New York.
 He does not practice state law of any type, and does not give advice regarding state law matters, whether in New York, Colorado, or any other state.
 Your visiting this website does not create an attorney-client relationship with Mr. Toney.
 An attorney-client relationship arises only after a representation agreement has been signed and the agreed to payment has been made.